 Queen of the pop music, Meghan Trainor, although rules the hearts of many because of her voice but has been very unlucky in her vocal health.
 Meghan Trainor suffered several times from vocal cord hemorrhage in 2015, having to cancel her tour.
 An instantaneous vocal cord surgery saved the pop-singer for the time being, but her vocal cord hemorrhage resurfaced again in 2018.

 Meghan Trainor revealed in The Ellen Show in 2018 that she was again suffering from vocal hemorrhage and had to get operated again.
 She went through this challenging phase of her life smoothly, this time with the support of her boyfriend, Daryl Sabara, who learned sign language to communicate with Meghan Trainor while she was on vocal cord rest.

 Have you ever noticed a change in the voice of your favorite singer or wondered why your favorite musician suddenly postponed a concert?
-Let us know in the comments.
+Let us know your thoughts in the comments section.